4 Geometry operations

 Figure 4.1: Simplification of the seine line layer

 The resulting seine_simp object is a copy of the original seine but with fewer vertices.
-This is apparent, with the result being visually simpler (Figure 4.1, right) and consuming about twice less memory than the original object, as shown below:
+This is apparent, with the result being visually simpler (Figure 4.1, right) and consuming about twice less memory than the original object, as shown in the comparison below.

 print(f'Original: {sys.getsizeof(seine)} bytes')